zerogerc/loudly/README.md

 # Loudly
-Application for creating post and send it to a number of networks at one time
+Android application for simultaneous posting updates to many social networks at once.
+Main branch is Abstract